-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -2 Air quality card Animal manure can be an air pollutant. -3 Water quality card Cow manure is a significant cause of water pollution in the U.S. -2 Biodiversity card The land will be used for people instead of other animals, plants or microbes. -3 Human health card Air and water pollution may result. + \$2,000 Initial profit of \$1,000 from logs and then taxes on the farming activities Residents who like this idea: 80%
+Ecosystem Services and Consequence Who will this most affect?
+Money Costs and Profit -2 Air quality card Animal manure can be an air pollutant. -3 Water quality card Cow manure is a significant cause of water pollution in the U.S. -2 Biodiversity card The land will be used for people instead of other animals, plants or microbes. -3 Human health card Air and water pollution may result, and people might end up eating more meat. + \$2,000 Initial profit of \$1,000 from logs and then taxes on the farming activities Residents who like this idea: 80%